 Take a ride on the Orange Blossom Express that takes you into the orange groves and beyond.
 Take time to visit their new play place, visit the butterfly garden and go shopping in their gift shop.
 Don’t forget to take a few oranges back with you.
 They make lovely snacks throughout your visit.

-Tips For Planning The Perfect Day In Sarasota
+Tips For Planning The Perfect Sarasota Itinerary

 - Check the weather forecast for the week, especially if planning a scenic cruise.
 Nothing is worse than having your tour canceled because of strong winds or rain.